SCOPE OF THIS CHAPTER

 The child's profile may include background factors pertinent to their on-going well being and development.
 It would be relevant to outline any developmental and health concerns that impact on the child.
 Consider identity, gender, race, cultural and disability issues and if the child is a young carer.
 With regards to the child's profile / story it is essential that the child's story should also include child's own words or understanding of their situation and life is articulated in this section.

-In the context of children suffering abuse the narrative will also explore both their experience and understanding of this.
-With younger children or pre-birth situations it is essential that the Social Worker considered the child's story / narrative based on presenting issues in the case.
+In the context of children suffering abuse, the narrative will also explore both their experience and understanding of this.
+With younger children or pre-birth situations it is essential that the social worker considered the child's story / narrative based on presenting issues in the case.
 Strengths, needs, risks and protective factors should be included.

-- Make the child real;
+- Make the child real.
+Have you seen each child?

 - What is important to the child?